 Aytekin Sadiqova received funding and training on how to run a business from an EU-funded project – Enabling civil society to play a greater role in advancing gender equality and women’s rights – which has set up women’s resource centres in the regions of Sabirabad, Neftchala and Bilasuvar.
 Today, she has 22 beehives, 10 of which she bought thanks to the project's support.

 Click here for more success stories from five Azerbaijani women who have benefited from EU support across a range of areas.

 You can also access direct support on skills through the Entrepreneurship for Youth project, implemented by Junior Achievement Azerbaijan in Baku, Gabala, Gakh, Ganja, Khachmaz, Masally, Mingachevir and Zagatala regions.
 The action will engage 3,000 students of pilot vocational and secondary schools in trainings on entrepreneurship and financial literacy.

 If you are in one of the eight target regions, the agritourism project also supports young jobseekers in rural areas through support to VET, job fairs and an agritourism internship programme.

 For young women under the age of 30, the EU offers exciting opportunities under its Erasmus + youth programmes.
 You can join the almost 3,000 young Azerbaijanis who have already learned new skills and developed valuable experience by participating in youth projects or volunteering for work abroad under the European Solidarity Corps.

-Follow the Facebook page of the EU Delegation to Azerbaijan for details and links to actions and opportunities across the full range of EU-funded projects.
+Follow the Facebook page of the EU Delegation to Azerbaijan for details and links to actions and opportunities across the full range of EU-funded projects, as well as the new eu4azerbaijan.eu website, which includes a dedicated opportunities section.
 The Facebook page of UNDP in Azerbaijan also regularly highlights success stories and opportunities for women under its projects funded by the EU.